-(Just to show you how impossible his schedule is, here is some correspondence from Walt in April 2018.
-I added the highlights and notes)
+Just to show you how impossible his schedule is, here is some correspondence from Walt in April 2018.

 Dear Rod,

 Nice to hear from you and great to hear all that is happening in Okemos.

 The list of people in science in medicine is impressive; I can't think of other names, but there could easily be more of whom I am not aware.